S & C Corp + Partnership Business Tax Preparation

 One of the LLCs that we prepared a California tax return for had about $70K in net losses.

 The LLC paid about $7K in income tax to the state of California because of the tax on LLC gross income.

 Some states impose annual LLC fees that are not income-related.
 This may be called a "franchise tax", an "annual registration fee" or a "renewal fee".

 In most states, the fee is about $100, but California exacts a hefty $800 "minimum franchise tax" per year from LLCs, including Single Member LLCs.

 Arizona does not charge an annual fee for LLCs.

-Before forming an LLC, find out whether your state charges a separate LLC tax or fee.
+Before forming LLCs, find out whether your state charges a separate tax or fee.

 For more information, check the website of your state's secretary of state, department of corporations, or department of revenue or tax.
 Here's a list of how each state treats an LLC.